zxmst30/Tidy_Data/README.md

 First, the data frame was melted using the melt function with "Subject" and "Activity" as ID variables.
 Then, the dataset was transformed using the dcast function to generate mean values for the replicates for each subject and activity.
+This resulted in a dataframe with 180 observations of 66 variables for each subject and activity (30 subjects times 6 activities).

 The resulting average dataset as well as the initial tidy data set were exported into the text files "AVGData.txt" and "TidyData.txt"